- Barre chords

 The song reached the top of the charts across the world, bringing fame and future to the once struggling musician.

-It was Spotify’s most listened to song in 2014, with 87 million listens.
+It was Spotify’s most played song in 2014, with 87 million listens.

 Please see the song’s Wikipedia page for a detailed list of all of its chart positions.